Nerima: Toponym

+In English, the ward sometimes translates ward as city, as do some of the other special wards of Tokyo.
+In maps and street signs, it also uses the word ward, or simply -ku.

 History

+Prehistory

 People first began living in Nerima during the Paleolithic period.
 Archaeological evidence that bears witness to this has been discovered throughout the ward, such as the Paleolithic spear-point stone tools excavated from the Musashi-Seki site, which are registered as cultural property of the ward.